Virginia Military Institute -- Cadet life -- 1861-1865

 Scope and Contents

-Letter from Cadet Alfred R. Gibbons to his father, dated December 22, 1863.
-Discusses Corps being called out on a march in response to Union Army troop movements; misc. aspects of cadet life.
+One letter from Alfred R. Gibbons to his father, dated December 22, 1863.
+The letter discusses Corps being called out on a march in response to Union Army troop movements and general aspects of cadet life.

 Collection